 Worksheets for collaboration and play

 There can be several variations in using this worksheet for children of different ages and learning levels.
 For younger children, the grid could go only up to 50 and be played with just one dice.
 Slightly older children can be asked to colour the boxes after performing addition in each turn with the previous sum and the number on the dice being the addends.
 For example, if the child gets 5, 4,and 6 in the first three turns, the addition equations would be 0 + 5 = 5, 5 + 4 = 9, 9 + 6 = 15, and so on.
-They might start seeing a pattern and eventually realise that their sum correspon50 grid roll and race worksheetds to the number in the last square coloured in their grid.
+They might start seeing a pattern and eventually realise that their sum corresponds to the number in the last square coloured in their grid.
 This observation can be used to initiate a discussion on whether it holds good for every turn for everyone and to help them realize that the same count-on strategy they use for performing addition is what is being done when they colour the boxes as well.
 When they use their fingers, the last finger counted gives the sum and when colouring, the last box coloured represents the sum.

 The game can also be played starting from 100 and going in reverse to reach 0, calculating the difference in each turn.
 It can also be played by having pairs of children as teams who share a worksheet and each of them takes turns to roll the dice, colour the boxes, write the equation and find the sum/difference.
 The worksheet, in this case, promotes engagement with peers in the form of a game while also creating opportunities for individual practice in working with numbers.